CS123, Intro to AI

 Retrieval Augmented Generation (RAG) combines generative AI with information retrieval to enhance accuracy and reduce hallucinations.
 Here are the key processes involved:

-Vector Embedding: Unstructured data is converted into numerical vectors, allowing for comparison and retrieval based on similarity in a multi-dimensional space.
+Vector Embedding: Unstructured data is converted into numerical vectors, allowing for comparison and retrieval based on mathematical similarity.

-Vector Search: Techniques like k-nearest-neighbours (KNN) or hierarchical navigable small worlds (HNSW) are used to find the closest matches in the vector database to the input query.
+Vector Search: Techniques like K-Nearest-Neighbour (KNN) or Hierarchical Navigable Small Worlds (HNSW) are used to find the closest matches to the input query in the vector database.

 Contextual Generation: The generative model uses the retrieved data to construct accurate and contextually relevant responses, ensuring up-to-date and private information is utilized.